russzw/bridalecon/README.md

 # BridalEcon 🌍💍

-**BridalEcon** is a Next.js-powered web application that explores the economics of weddings around the world.
-From average venue costs in Tokyo to floral budgets in Paris, BridalEcon aims to visualize and compare wedding expenses across regions using interactive data tools—including a **3D globe** for immersive global insights.
+**BridalEcon** is a data-driven exploration of **bride price** (also known as bride wealth or lobola) practices around the world.
+This project visualizes the economic, cultural, and regional dimensions of bride price through interactive tools—including a **3D globe** that maps customs, values, and trends across countries and communities.

 > 💡 **Note**: This project is in early development.
-The current codebase is a Next.js starter template.
-Core features—including the 3D globe—are actively being prototyped.
+Core features—including the 3D globe and data visualizations—are under active development.

+## 🌐 What Is Bride Price?

+Bride price is a traditional practice in many societies where the groom or his family provides payment (in cash, livestock, or goods) to the bride’s family as part of formalizing a marriage.
+It is distinct from dowry and is deeply embedded in social structures, kinship systems, and gender economics.

+BridalEcon aims to:
+- Document regional variations in bride price customs
+- Analyze economic implications (e.g., inflation, commercialization, gender equity)
+- Visualize data through an interactive **3D globe**
+- Provide historical and anthropological context

-## 🌐 Vision & Features (In Progress)
+## 🗺️ Features

-- **Interactive 3D Globe**:
+- **Interactive 3D Globe**
-  Built with libraries like [Three.js](https://threejs.org/) or [React Globe.gl](https://github.com/vasturiano/react-globe.gl), the globe will display regional wedding cost data as clickable, animated markers or heatmaps.
+  Built with [Three.js](https://threejs.org/) or [React Globe.gl](https://github.com/vasturiano/react-globe.gl), showing:

-- **Regional Cost Breakdowns**:
-  Compare average spending on dresses, venues, catering, and more—filtered by country or city.

-- **Personalized Budget Planner**:
-  Input your preferences and location to generate a tailored wedding budget.

-- **Trend Analysis**:
-  Track how wedding costs have changed over time due to inflation, cultural shifts, or economic conditions.
+  - Countries where bride price is practiced
+  - Average values (adjusted for inflation/local currency)
+  - Forms of payment (cattle, cash, land, etc.)
+  - Legal status and modern debates

+- **Country & Culture Profiles**
+  Detailed entries on bride price in Nigeria, South Sudan, Papua New Guinea, China (historical), and more.

+- **Timeline & Trends**
+  How bride price has evolved due to urbanization, migration, and policy changes.

+- **Ethical & Gender Analysis**
+  Links to scholarly research on consent, commodification, and women’s agency.

 ## 🚀 Getting Started

-### Prerequisites
-- Node.js (v18+)
-- Package manager: `npm`, `yarn`, `pnpm`, or `bun`
+This is a [Next.js](https://nextjs.org/) project bootstrapped with `create-next-app`.

-### Setup
+### To run locally:
 ```bash
 git clone https://github.com/russzw/bridalecon.git
 cd bridalecon